antomarsi/blumenau_places/README.md

 ## About the project

-The project is a simple "Neighborhood Map", i used the Google Maps API and Yelp to search for the places
+The project is a simple "Neighborhood Map", i used the Google Maps API and Yelp to search for the places.

+You can access a live version at [https://antomarsi.github.io/blumenau_pages](https://antomarsi.github.io/blumenau_pages)

 To start the project, it's easy, just `clone` or download the repository, after that, you need to install the packages, just run: